stackql/stackql-registry-docs/docs/snowflake-docs/providers/snowflake/warehouse/warehouses/index.md

       value: string
     - name: name
       value: string
+      description: >-
-      description: A Snowflake object identifier.
+        A Snowflake object identifier.
 If the identifier contains spaces or special characters, the entire string must be enclosed in double quotes.
         Identifiers enclosed in double quotes are also case-sensitive.
     - name: warehouse_type
       value: string
       description: 'Type of warehouse, possible types: STANDARD, SNOWPARK-OPTIMIZED'
     - name: warehouse_size
       value: string
+      description: >-
-      description: 'Size of warehouse, possible sizes: XSMALL, SMALL, MEDIUM, LARGE, XLARGE, XXLARGE, XXXLARGE, X4LARGE, X5LARGE, X6LARGE'
+        Size of warehouse, possible sizes: XSMALL, SMALL, MEDIUM, LARGE, XLARGE, XXLARGE, XXXLARGE, X4LARGE, X5LARGE, X6LARGE
     - name: wait_for_completion
       value: string
+      description: >-
-      description: When resizing a warehouse, you can use this parameter to block the return of the ALTER WAREHOUSE command until the resize has finished provisioning all its compute resources
+        When resizing a warehouse, you can use this parameter to block the return of the ALTER WAREHOUSE command until the resize has finished provisioning all its compute resources
     - name: max_cluster_count
       value: integer
       description: Specifies the maximum number of clusters for a multi-cluster warehouse